SchmidtDSE/spectral_trend_database/myst/sections/examples.md

 :::{embed} #nb.example_query_stdb_basic
 :::

 The real benefit, however, is in constructing SQL queries with lots of `JOIN` and `WHERE` statements.
-Here is a more complicated request collecting all the yield and spectral index data from 2012-2015 for a subset of sample_ids:
+Here is a more complicated request collecting spectral index data from 2012-2015 for a subset of sample_ids:

 :::{embed} #nb.example_query_stdb_advanced
 :::